matteoppet/password-manager/README.md

 ## Run Locally

 > __Do not__ put any personal password that you currently use on any site.
-This site is a test and it’s one of my first projects I do.
+This site is a test and it’s one of my first projects I have done.

 Clone the project